ShorouqDerieh/HealthPal/README.md

 - **Nodemailer** – Used to send email notifications.
 - **Axios** – Used for making HTTP requests to external services.
 - **OpenAI API** – Supports AI-based features such as translation.
-- - **PayPal API** – Handles secure payment processing and transactions in USD..
+- **PayPal API** – Handles secure payment processing and transactions in USD.
 - **YAML** – Used for defining OpenAPI specifications.
 - **Postman** – Used to test, validate, and demonstrate API endpoints.
 - **GitHub** – A web-based platform for version control and collaboration using Git.